AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#_TOC.md

   - Use good defaults
   - Return Operation Result
   - Throw exceptions
+  - Notify the user only when necessary
 ```
 - Unexpected Exceptions and a Global Exception Handler
+  >_"To expect the unexpected shows a thoroughly modern intellect"_ - Oscar Wilde
 - Exception Handling
 - Summary
 ---